upenn-libraries/apotheca/rails_app/docs/architecture_decisions/0006_primary_preservation_storage.md

 ## Decision
 1. Use AWS S3 as our primary preservation storage.
+2. Use an AWS region in the eastern United States.

 ## Consequences
 1. Reduced maintenance of a locally-hosted storage cluster.